 Transmission Line Impedance Calculation With Altium Designer 20

 Many of today's PCBs run with high speed signals, so many traces in a typical board will act like transmission lines.
 Combine this with increased clock frequencies and data rates and the result is a critical challenge to high-speed design.
 Neglecting these dynamics can undermine product development by compromising performance, power consumption, EMC/EMI compliance, and more - leading to delayed design cycles and opening gaps that can be exploited by your competition.

-Hone your high-speed design skills by joining us as we discuss the typical transmission lines encountered in today’s designs, the PCB variables that affect impedance, as well as how to create, calculate, and design transmission lines in Altium Designer.
-Learn how to maximize the built-in SIMBEOR® engine by Simberian to craft impedance profiles and manage transmission lines in your designs.
+Hone your high-speed design skills by joining us as we discuss the typical transmission lines encountered in today’s designs, the PCB variables that affect impedance, and how to create, calculate, and design transmission lines in Altium Designer.
+You'll learn how to maximize the built-in SIMBEOR® engine by Simberian to craft impedance profiles for transmission lines in your designs.
 We'll start with the standard model for a transmission line impedance calculation and show how to enable impedance calculations as design rules for the interactive routing features in Altium Designer.

 We're going to start by talking about current electronics development trends.
-Introducing a simple concept of the Trace Transmission Line Model and how impedance on these transmission lines are either intentionally or inadvertently manifested on printed circuit boards.
+Introducing a simple concept of the transmission line model and how impedance on these transmission lines are either intentionally or inadvertently manifested on printed circuit boards.
 We're going to follow that with a discussion on a very important topic called Return Current.
 Then we're going to review the PCB design, some of the key PCB design rules, and how they influence impedance.

 Current Electronics Development Trends